rwkopcke/sp500_earn_price_pkg/README.md

 #### Future improvements
-- Tidy the logic/code in the scripts
+- Tidy the logic/code in the scripts, incl separating functions in code
+    - validate input files
+    - check for new data
+    - add 1-yr cm TIPS rate
+    - add new page of equity premiums using 1-yr TIPS & projected E/P
-- Convert the data structure from polars dataframes to a database
+- Convert the data structure from polars dataframes to duckdb
+    - do not reload existing data from db
+    - only insert new rows and tables
 - Add chron feature to fetch new data from each week
+    - fetch s&p .xlsx files with renaming
+    - fetch corresponding data from Fred